The very best of today’s technical clothing is extremely good and will keep you warm and dry in all but the most extreme conditions imaginable.

 Specifications: Weight – Undisclosed | Sizes – XS-XXXL | Choice of colours – 3 | Materials – Polyamide, Polyurethane, Polyester, Elastane, Rubber

-• Developed with ocean racing skippers Jean-Baptiste Daramy, Achille Nebout, Romain Le Gall and Léo Bothore
+Reasons to buy: Competitively priced | Developed alongside ocean racing skippers Jean-Baptiste Daramy, Achille Nebout, Romain Le Gall and Léo Bothore | Reinforced bottom for improved durability.

-• Women’s version doesn’t include a face guard
+Reasons to avoid: The women’s version doesn’t include a face guard

 This is the firm’s top-specification offshore jacket, made from a three-layer fabric with four times the waterproofing rating of typical inshore products.

 It also has a high collar, adjustable hood with rigid visor, double sleeve seals and two hand warmer pockets.
-In addition there are two cargo pockets and a further secure and drier pocket under the storm flap.
+In addition, there are two cargo pockets and a further secure and drier pocket under the storm flap.

 best-sailing-jacket-helly-hansen